Anchor-Environmental/RiverExtracter/README.md

 export CDSE_CLIENT_SECRET="your-client-secret"
 ```

-To persist credentials on Unix type systems add them to ~/.zshrc on mac or
+To persist credentials on Unix type systems add them to ~/.zshrc or similar terminal setup file

 To persist credentials on Windows search for env in the start menu.
 Go to environment variables, click new by system variables and add CDSE_CLIENT_ID and CDSE_CLIENT_SECRET